tomplex/meridian/README.rst

 ### Note: this library is still in alpha.
 The API and functionality will change often and without notice.

-## Design goals

-Some items which are important to me, in no particular order:
- - Pythonicity. should be interoperable with standard library tools and be intuitive to use.
- - Efficiency.
-Memory use is kept as low as possible and operations are optimized when appropriate.
- - Type hinting wherever possible.
- - Strong support for dataset attribution.

-Meridian's `Record` models draw strong inspiration from `pydantic`'s `BaseModel`, choosing to re-invent a small part of that wheel for the purpose of efficiency and narrowing of focus.

 ## Usage